Demographics of Japan: Internal migration

-Between 6 million and 7 million people moved their residences each year during the 1980s.
-About 50% of these moves were within the same prefecture; the others were relocations from one prefecture to another.
+In the 1980s, between 6 million and 7 million people moved their residences each year.
+About 50% of these moves were within the same prefecture.
+The others were relocations from one prefecture to another.
 During Japan's economic development in the twentieth century, and especially during the 1950s and 1960s, migration was characterized by urbanization as people from rural areas in increasing numbers moved to the larger metropolitan areas in search of better jobs and education.
 Out-migration from rural prefectures continued in the late 1980s, but more slowly than in previous decades.

 In the 1980s, government policy provided support for new urban development away from the large cities, particularly Tokyo, and assisted regional cities to attract young people to live and work there.
 Regional cities offered familiarity to those from nearby areas, lower costs of living, shorter commutes, and, in general, a more relaxed lifestyle than could be had in larger cities.
-Young people continued to move to large cities, however, to attend universities and find work, but some returned to regional cities (a pattern known as U-turn) or to their prefecture of origin (referred to as "J-turn"), or even moved to a rural area for the first time ("I-turn").
+Young people continued to move to large cities to attend universities and find work, but some returned to regional cities, a pattern known as U-turn, or to their prefecture of origin (referred to as "J-turn"), or even moved to a rural area for the first time ("I-turn").

-Government statistics show that in the 1980s significant numbers of people left the largest central cities (Tokyo and Osaka) to move to suburbs within their metropolitan areas.
-In 1988 more than 500,000 people left Tokyo, which experienced a net loss through migration of nearly 73,000 for the year.
+In the 1980s, significant numbers of people left the largest central cities, Tokyo and Osaka, to move to suburbs within their metropolitan areas.
+In 1988, more than 500,000 people left Tokyo, which experienced a net loss through migration of nearly 73,000 for the year.
 Osaka had a net loss of nearly 36,000 in the same year.